tmfg/digitraffic/_posts/2019-01-01-digitraffic-siirtyi-traffic-management-finlandille-en.md

 ---
-title: 'Digitraffic will be operated by Fintraffic Ltd'
+title: 'Digitraffic will be operated by Fintraffic'
 categories: en News
 image:
 lang: en